 Dear Friend of the Englander Institute for Precision Medicine,

-Welcome to our third quarterly external newsletter of 2022!
+Welcome to our final quarterly external newsletter of 2022!

-Its been a remarkably productive year so far, with staff winning numerous high-profile awards, participating in significant collaborative events, attracting strong news media attention, and publishing impactful research highlighted below.
-None of this could be possible, of course, without our tremendous team.
-Their hard work and dedication inspire me every day.
+It’s been a remarkably productive year, with staff winning numerous high-profile awards, participating in significant collaborative events, generating strong news media attention, and publishing impactful research on cancer, Covid-19, metabolic disease, cardiovascular research, Alzheimer’s and more.
+The hard work and dedication of our colleagues inspires me every day.

 Thank you again for your interest in our work!

 News Coverage & Awards